HOW I MADE MY PALLET BED

 This post is basically how I made my room look like my endless Pinterest boards.
 It's been a sloooow process.
 The latest addition is my pallet bed.
 Be warned: not as simple and therapeutic as one may first think... but totally worth it ;).

 Decide what base you want for your bed.
 If you answered pallets, well I guess you should continue reading.
-I wanted a pallet bed because 1. it looks cool and 2. bases are SO expensive :| !!
+I wanted a pallet bed because 1.
+It looks cool and 2.
+Bases are rather expensive!

 Find pallets that you like and some that are in decent condition (watch out for big splinters).
 The ones I got are 4-way, meaning they can be picked up by a forklift from either side.
 Also take note of the spacing between slats just in case they are too far apart.
 We got mine from an industrial area where they were giving away excess pallets - a lot of companies do this so hunt around and ask them, they might be keeping them out the back and hidden!
 You might want to check what they have been sprayed with or used for as well.

 I originally got 8 pallets because I wasn't sure if I wanted double height.
 My mattress is quite deep so one level (4 pallets) felt right for me.
 I'm glad I got 8 to start with because a lot of them were quite damaged so having a few to choose from was great!
 It was also handy having a few extras to stack whilst sanding so it wasn't too hard on my back.